 “One of MICAH’s biggest concerns is the extreme and unacceptable rate of joblessness in the central city, for persons of color in general and African-American men in particular,” stated Pastor Marilyn Miller, MICAH President.
 “We all know that people of color depend on transit to get to work at all.
 We need more transit – to more places where the jobs are – not just highways that don’t help these members of our community get to work.”

 “Expanding highways while support for transit declines also hurts our air quality, which is a health and environmental justice issue that concerns the Sierra Club,” said Bill Davis, Sierra Club John Muir Chapter Director.

-The plaintiffs are represented by the American Civil Liberties Union of Wisconsin Foundation and by Jacksonville nc George Collins.
+The plaintiffs are represented by the American Civil Liberties Union of Wisconsin Foundation.
 A copy of the lawsuit is available at http://aclu-wi.org/media/three-environmental-justice-groups-ask-court-block-i-94-expansion

 The ACLU of Wisconsin is a non-profit, non-partisan, private organization whose 7,000 members support its efforts to defend the civil rights and liberties of all Wisconsin residents.
 For more on the ACLU of Wisconsin, visit our website, like us on Facebook or follow us on Twitter at @ACLUofWisconsin and @ACLUMadison.Did you like this story?
 Give Today